matthewford/sequel_versioned/README.markdown

 # Sequel Plugin

 ## Schema
+Fact table needs to have the attribute lastest_version

 The fact table needs for a versioned dimension both `dimension_id` and `dimension_version` attributes, the versioned dimension must have a `fact_id`.